simonmichael/hledger/hledger/hledger.m4.md

 ## Valuation date

-Since market prices can change from day to day, market value reports have a valuation date (or more than one), which determines which market prices will be used.
+Market prices can change from day to day. hledger will use the prices on a particular valuation date (or on more than one date).
+By default hledger uses "end" dates for valuation.
+More specifically:

-For single period reports, if an explicit
+- For single period reports (including normal print and register reports):
-[report end date](#report-start-end-date) is specified, that will be used as the valuation date; otherwise the valuation date is the journal's end date.
+  - If an explicit [report end date](#report-start-end-date) is specified, that is used
+  - Otherwise the latest transaction date or P directive date is used (even if it's in the future)

-For [multiperiod reports](#report-intervals), each column/period is
-valued on the last day of the period, by default.
+- For [multiperiod reports](#report-intervals), each period is valued on its last day.

+This can be customised with the --value option described below, which can select either "then", "end", "now", or "custom" dates.
+(Note, this has a bug in hledger-ui <=1.31: turning on valuation with the `V` key always resets it to "end".)

 ## Finding market price